 A platform for human whole exome sequencing (WES) using target enrichment and library preparation for next generation sequencing.

-At NGI, we offer whole exome sequencing including library preparation and enrichment using the Twist Human Core Exome Kit from Twist Bioscience.
+At NGI, we offer whole exome sequencing including library preparation and enrichment using the Twist Human Comprehensive Exome Kit from Twist Bioscience.

 - Sample type: high-quality DNA